eadwinCode/django-ninja-extra/docs/docs/tutorial/api_controller_route.md

-## APIController Route Decorator
+# **APIController Route Decorator**

+The `route` class used as a function decorator in APIController class, tells APIController class to expose a particular function as an endpoint.
-To define an APIController function as route, it needs to be decorated with `route` The `route` decorator is like `router` class in Django-Ninja but the behaviour is different.
+`route` decorator is like `router` class in Django-Ninja but the behaviour is different.
-Its main purpose is to define `route function` in APIController.
+And they can't be used interchangeably.

 For example
 ```python